kennyrebelo/NET-seq_practical_approach/NETseq_practical_approach.md

 ## S2.5 Distinguishing nascent RNA from splicing intermediates
 NET-seq signal from co-transcriptional splicing corresponds to reads that map to the last nucleotide of exons/introns.
 If there is interest in co-transcriptional splicing then only use these genomic regions.
 If the interest is in nascent RNA then you should disregard these regions from the analysis.
-Some example commands on how to exclude reads that map to the very last nucleotide of exons/introns:
+Some example commands on how to exclude reads that map to the very last nucleotide of exons/introns using [bedtools](https://bedtools.readthedocs.io/en/latest/index.html) (version  v2.27.1-1-gb87c465) together with [SAMtools](http://www.htslib.org/) (version 1.7):

 ```
 intersectBed -a mNET_Long_S5P_rep1_SNR.bam -b exons_lastNT.bed -wa -v | samtools view - > mNET_Long_S5P_rep1_SNR_noLastNT_temp.sam